sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/pre-requisites.rst

 Pre-requisites
 =======

-This document outlines the essential infrastructure pre-requisites needed to setup and configure Amazon EMR Serverless with Fire Insights.
+This document outlines the essential infrastructure pre-requisites needed to setup and configure Amazon EMR Serverless with Sparkflows.

 #.
 Grant permissions to use EMR Serverless
 #.
 Prepare storage for EMR Serverless